 On our third day we are again looking to get on the water as early as we can.
 Often by now folks are complaining about the songbirds or bald eagles waking them up early with the first light of the morning.
 If the morning presents us with a low tide, it is an opportunity to use the kayaks to float out in the shallows and take in marine life as you have never seen it.
 Or it may be again a good day to exchange camps in the eyes of whale activity and the direction of the current.

 Regardless, this is a day to take in maximum time to explore by paddling from one camp to another or staying local and checking out spontaneous wildlife and bird life activities.

-Sometime in the afternoon or early evening we will take a look at a special part of the rainforest.
+Our network of supports and our ability to monitor hydrophones gives us a step up on these wildlife events.Sometime in the afternoon or early evening we will take a look at a special part of the rainforest.
 Our walk through the forest might allow a glimpse of an owl, visit old growth trees or give us an chance to stretch our legs.

 As the day winds down, our focus will change to another pleasant evening with a late dinner and a beach fire special event that everyone has to experience if you come to Canada…smores!!!

 Our final day is sometimes the best day of the trip so sleeping in is not an option.The morning begins with time for breakfast, a wash up and making our gear ready for the trip back to Port McNeill.
 Once that is done, we can get out on the water and kayak along a sheltered shoreline that opens through a passage to a seal rookery or an eagle rookery.